 The answer is simple: both yours and your potential customers!

-Just like the old chicken and egg dilemma: the fact that we even have a value proposition to take to market is wholly dependent on the concept that someone, somewhere, has a problem… regardless of whether they know it yet or not.
-Really understanding your potential clients and the challenges they face can often be the problem we have with our solutions: as their problems become our problems and organisations sometimes miss this in the pursuit of Sales.
+Just like the old chicken and egg dilemma: the fact that we even have a value proposition to take to market is dependent on an understanding that someone, somewhere, has a problem, regardless of whether they know it yet or not.
+Really understanding your potential clients and the challenges they face can often be the problem we have with our solutions, as their problems become our problems.
+But how do we begin to define our commercial solution?